BlockstreamResearch/bip-frost-dkg/README.md

 ### Inputs and Output

-The inputs of a session consist of a long-term *secret seed* (individual to each participant, not provided by the coordinator) and public *session parameters* (common to all participants and the coordinator).
+The inputs of a session consist of a long-term *host secret key* (individual to each participant, not provided by the coordinator) and public *session parameters* (common to all participants and the coordinator).

 If a session ChillDKG returns an output to a participant or the coordinator, then we say that this party *deems the protocol session successful*.